|

 Seeing Through Fibers: Unsupervised Image Reconstruction in Fiber Bundle Imaging Systems

-Amir Reza Vazifeh, Congli Wang, Amogh Joshi, Ilya Chugunov, Jipeng Sun, Jiwoon Yeom, Jason W. Fleischer, José S. Pulido, Felix Heide Optics Express 2026 project page / publication / code We introduce an unsupervised method that reconstructs high-resolution fiber bundle images from misaligned bursts without calibration or paired data. |
+Amir Reza Vazifeh, Congli Wang, Amogh Joshi, Ilya Chugunov, Jipeng Sun, Jiwoon Yeom, Jason W. Fleischer, José S. Pulido, Felix Heide Optics Express 2026 project page / publication / code We introduce an unsupervised method with implicit neural representation that reconstructs high-resolution fiber bundle images from misaligned bursts without calibration or paired data. |

 |